How do you gain the trust of your audience?

 Most people receive well over 50 new emails every day.

-A lot of it might be stuff we signed up for but how in the world are we supposed to remember what we signed up for if it isn’t clear from the beginning of the email?
+A lot of it might be stuff we signed up for but how are we supposed to remember what we signed up for if it isn’t clear from the beginning of the email?

 Never assume anything except that they don’t remember you at all!